Introduction to NumPy Library in Python

 array([10, 15, 20, 25])

 In the above example, please note that the endpoint is not included in our array.
-So 30 is not there in the array as it was our endpoint.
-If we want the end point too, there is an alternate function np.linspace(), but here we specify the number of elements wanted in the array instead of step size as shown:
+So 30 is not included in the array as it was our endpoint.
+If we want the endpoint to be included, there is an alternate function called np.linspace().
+Here, we specify the number of elements we want in the array instead of the step size, as shown:

 #np.linspace(starting_point, end_point, number_of_elements)